Australian Work Visas

 Typical processing times

-Processing times for Australian work visas depend on the type and complexity of the application.
+Processing times for a working visa in Australia depend on the type and complexity of the application.
 Here’s what you can typically expect, depending on whether you’re applying for a permanent or temporary work visa:

 • Skilled Nominated Visa: Six to eight months.